aburkland/project_2_api/README.md

 ## Unsolved Problems for Future Fixes
 I would like to transform the JSON date string to be more readable for the client.
-I would also like to set a maximum of today's date for the memory input fields, since a memory record should not have a future date.

 ## [License](LICENSE)